-To partner with us in this Christian Ministry, click on the Donate Menu.
+To partner with us in this Christian Ministry, click on the Donate Page

 +254-706-344024 Kenyan office

-School-aged boys who are in need, are usually referred to Ahadi Family Kenya by area chiefs, school principals, pastors, the police or the Children’s Department in Athi River town, Machakos County when they become aware of a child not in school, and not being cared for properly.
-Most are orphaned with no extended family able to care for them.
-Others are abandoned or abused, or are on the street because of parental neglect or poverty.
-All are stranded in life for one reason or another, and are vulnerable and many times hopeless.
-Average age is 14 years old.
+School-aged boys who were in need, were usually referred to Ahadi Family Kenya by area chiefs, school principals, pastors, the police or the Children’s Department in Athi River town, Machakos County, when they became aware of a child not in school, and/or not being cared for properly.
+Most were orphaned with no extended family able to care for them.
+Others were abandoned or abused, or were on the street because of parental neglect or poverty.
+All were stranded in life for one reason or another, and were vulnerable and many times hopeless.
+The average age is 14 years old.

-If the relative is not able to pay for their education, we continue paying those expenses, usually in schools that are close enough for the relative to monitor them.
+Most relatives are unable to pay for their education or upkeep.
+If not, Ahadi Family Kenya continues paying those expenses, and whenever possible puts them in schools that are close enough for the relative to monitor them.